 Washington State Military Resource Locator

-Summary of Washington State Military and Veterans Benefits: Washington State offers special benefits for its military Service members and Veterans including property tax exemptions, state employment preferences, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
-Eligibility for some benefits may depend on residency, military component and Veteran disability status.
+Summary of Washington State Military and Veterans Benefits: Washington State offers special benefits for Service members, Veterans and their Families including property tax exemptions, state employment preferences, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
+Eligibility for some benefits may depend on residency, military component, and Veteran disability status.